collinmcnulty/moving-optimization/README.md

 The value for the global optimum makes sense as it exploits the direction and non-linearity of both objective components to the maximum degree possible.
-It suggests that penalties can be avoided and a little extra time can be saved by moving out a little early.
+It suggests that penalties can be avoided and that a little extra time can be saved by moving out a little early.
 It also highlights a weakness in the model, as in order to get this most favorable tradeoff rate, one must trade only a little.
 However, if a ratio of 0.55 was still “worth it”, one could make that trade in a much higher volume.
 The pareto frontier in the original objective space is (183,